heremaps/here-sdk-ref-app-flutter/README.md

 The reference application for the HERE SDK for Flutter (_Navigate Edition_) requires the following prerequisites:

--  The [HERE SDK for Flutter (_Navigate Edition_), Version 4.7.0.0](https://developer.here.com/documentation/flutter-sdk-navigate/4.7.0.0/dev_guide/index.html) is required and needs to be downloaded from the [HERE platform](https://platform.here.com).
+-  The [HERE SDK for Flutter (_Navigate Edition_), version 4.7.0.0](https://developer.here.com/documentation/flutter-sdk-navigate/4.7.0.0/dev_guide/index.html) is required and needs to be downloaded from the [HERE platform](https://platform.here.com).
 For now, the _Navigate Edition_ is only available upon request.
 Please [contact us](https://developer.here.com/help#how-can-we-help-you) to receive access including a set of evaluation credentials.
 - If not already done, install the [Flutter SDK](https://flutter.dev/docs/get-started/install).
-We use [Version 2.0.6](https://flutter.dev/docs/development/tools/sdk/releases).
+We use [version 2.0.6](https://flutter.dev/docs/development/tools/sdk/releases).
 Please note, due to the HERE SDK dependencies higher Flutter versions are not supported yet.

 On top you need an IDE of your choice.
 This could be a text editor or IDEs such as [Visual Studio Code](https://code.visualstudio.com/) with the [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) or [Android Studio](https://developer.android.com/studio).
 We use Android Studio 4.1.3 for development.

-Note: If you want to compile, build & run for iOS devices, you also need to have [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/) (Version 1.10.0 or higher) installed.
+Note: If you want to compile, build & run for iOS devices, you also need to have [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org/) (version 1.10.0 or higher) installed.
 We use Xcode 12.4 for development.
 If you only target Android devices, Xcode is _not_ required.

 ### Add the HERE SDK Plugin